The Next Generation of Enterprise Systems

 Now, the rules are changing again and we’re entering the next-gen CRM era.

 Customers are looking for outcomes and care less about your features and products.
 And they expect you to deliver them—not in theory, but in measurable, demonstrable results.
+They want to sell more, they want to close their books two weeks earlier, they want to accurately predict revenue.

 Addressing these requests at the necessary scale starts with unifying data from every customer touchpoint—sales, service, product usage, marketing, support—and using that information to predict, personalize, and orchestrate.
 It’s less about what we do as companies; it’s about the value they get as customers.